shouryakhare98/cs4460/README.md

 The final visualization is the running visualization.
 It is comprised of 6 tiles that represet key facts about the Nike Vaporfly shoe series.
 Hovering over each tile will reveal the fact.
 Clicking on the tile will lead to the source of that fact.

 ## Viewing the Visualization
-The easiest way to view the visualiation is to go to [this Github Pages link](https://shouryakhare98.github.io/cs4460).
+The easiest way to view the visualization is to go to [this Github Pages link](https://shouryakhare98.github.io/cs4460).

 To view the visualization locally, follow the steps below:
 1. Use [this link](https://github.com/shouryakhare98/cs4460/archive/master.zip) to download a zipped version of the repository.
 Unzip the repository at a destination of your choice.